Remortgage For Debt Consolidation – Updated May 2026

 Is it a good idea to remortgage to pay off debt?

 There are many considerations before you put a much bigger legal charge on your home.
-But the problem is with debt, once you have run up the debt you have to service it.
+But the problem is with debt; once you have run up the debt, you have to service it.
 A remortgage to clear debt can make sustaining your debts much easier.

 You can remortgage a house to pay off debts, but if you can get a nationwide debt consolidation loan without a charge on your home, that could reduce the risk of you losing your home.